Ingredients (We're busy updating this page

 Avocado oil is taken from the pulp of the avocado and makes a rich additive to skincare products

 for all skin types, especially dry and maturing skin.
-It is high in protein and vitamins A, D and E
+It is high in protein and vitamins A, D and E.

-which help heal scaly, dry skin.
 Unrefined avocado oil, which is green in color, contains a higher

 proportion of these nourishing vitamins and solids with exceptional moisturizing capabilities.